neilmhta/CopulaProgram/replit.md

 - Configured http-server to serve the static site on port 5000
 - Added deployment configuration for Replit autoscale deployment
 - Updated .gitignore to exclude dist folder
+- Added founders carousel to About section with cards for three program founders

 ## Project Architecture